 The Hebrew Calendar

 During the Old Testament era, the rabbis used a lunar calendar, with years numbered starting with the Creation.
 Each month begins after the dark of the moon when the first sliver of moonlight appears.
 Each day begins at sundown.
-“And God said, ‘Let there be light.’… And there was evening and there was morning, one day.”
+“And God said, ‘Let there be light.’… And there was evening and there was morning, one day” Gen 1:5.
 Sunday, therefore, begins on Saturday at sundown.

 The lunar calendar was important.
-Gods people Israel at that time were still desert nomads.
+God‘s people Israel at that time were still desert nomads.
 They did not have calendars the way we do.
 Each Hebrew month starts on the new moon, when earth is between the sun and the moon so the moon is invisible in the sky.
 But then, as the moon revolves around the earth, little by little the moon passes out of the earth’s shadow until the full moon, when it is entirely visible.
 God commanded most of the Hebrew festivals to be on the full moon, always the fourteenth day of the month.
 “And you shall keep [the lamb] until the fourteenth day of this month, when the whole assembly of the congregation of Israel shall kill their lambs in the evening” Ex 12:6.
-God commanded the Passover festival to be on the full moon not only to make it easier for his people to recognize but also to give Rabbi Yeshua and his shlikhim light to see in the Garden of Gethsemane, which would have been extremely dark at night illuminated only by starlight.
+God commanded the Passover festival to be on the full moon not only to make it easier for his people to recognize but also to give Rabbi Yeshua and his shlikhim moonlight to see in the Garden of Gethsemane, which would have been extremely dark at night illuminated only by starlight, and to make visible the Temple Miracles at Rabbi Yeshua‘s Crucifixion.

 § 963-975 Mary, Mother of Christ, Mother of the Church